How to Earn Money From Photography and Feel Great About it

 Apart from caffeine, here's other things these photographers might need.

 You really need to go about it with good intentions and good ethics.
-I know you’d do that anyway, right?
+You'd do that anyway, right?

 You want to help people out so they can move forward.
-You don’t want to just bombard them with all your affiliate links.
-One can lose all credibility that way.
+You don’t want to just bombard them with all your affiliate links!

-Shopify is an online ecommerce store that helps you sell your products.
-I haven’t pushed Shopify really hard but the earnings have dribbled in over the year.
+One way to do this is by using Shopify.
+That's an online ecommerce store that helps you sell your products.
+I haven’t pushed Shopify really hard but earnings have dribbled in over the year.